-Partners shall submit registration acts and/or decision on establishment in accordance with the relevant national law to prove legal personality.
+Applicants shall submit registration acts and/or decision on establishment in accordance with the relevant national law to prove legal personality.

-If the partner is established by a public law (e.g. region, county, district, municipality, city/town, ministry, etc.), only a direct reference of the said law must be provided.
+National, regional and local public bodies (e.g. region, county, district, municipality, city/town, ministry, etc.), shall submit only a direct reference of the said law.